ZhuangLab/storm-analysis/storm_analysis/README.md

 frc - The code to perform FRC analysis following [Nieuwenhuizen et al](http://dx.doi.org/10.1038/nmeth.2448).

-jupyter_examples - The code for creating sample data for Jupyter notebook examples.
+jupyter_examples - The code for creating sample data for the [Jupyter](http://jupyter.org/) notebook examples.

-micrometry - Automatically find the affine transform between two localization files using geometric hashing.
+micrometry - Automatically find the affine transform between two localization files using geometric hashing following [Lang et al](http://dx.doi.org/10.1088/0004-6256/139/5/1782).

-multi_plane - Analysis of one or more planes of data from sCMOS camera(s), using one of the following PSF models (1) measured PSF, (2) pupil function or (3) 3D cubic spline.
-Please reference [Babcock](http://dx.doi.org/doi:10.1038/s41598-018-19981-z).
+multi_plane - The code to analyze one or more planes of data from sCMOS camera(s) as described in this publication [Babcock](http://dx.doi.org/doi:10.1038/s41598-018-19981-z).

-psf_fft - The core code to analyze SMLM movies by fitting the measured PSF (using a FFT based approach).
+psf_fft - The code to analyze SMLM movies by fitting the measured PSF (using a FFT based approach).

-pupilfn - The core code to analyze SMLM movies by fitting pupil functions.
+pupilfn - The code to analyze SMLM movies by fitting pupil functions.

-rcc - The core code to perform RCC drift correction following [Wang et al](http://dx.doi.org/10.1364/OE.22.015982).
+rcc - The code to perform RCC drift correction following [Wang et al](http://dx.doi.org/10.1364/OE.22.015982).

-rolling_ball_bgr - The core code to perform rolling ball based background estimation.
+rolling_ball_bgr - The code to perform rolling ball based background estimation.

-sCMOS - The core code to perform analysis of data from a sCMOS camera following [Huang et al](http://dx.doi.org/10.1038/nmeth.2488).
+sCMOS - The code to perform analysis of data from a sCMOS camera following [Huang et al](http://dx.doi.org/10.1038/nmeth.2488).

 sa_library - A collection of Python (and C) libraries that provide functionality whose utility is not limited to just a support role for 3D-DAOSTORM (and other analysis approaches).

 sa_utilities - A collection of Python and C programs that perform functions such as tracking single molecules across multiple frames or determining and applying drift correction.
 These are used by 3D-DAOSTORM, but as with the functions in the library directory they are considered to be of more general utility.

-simulator - A simple simulator for generating test data.
+simulator - A simulator for generating test data.

-slurm - Code for running storm-analysis in a distributed computing environment that uses SLURM for job management.
+slurm - Code for running storm-analysis in a distributed computing environment that uses [SLURM](https://slurm.schedmd.com/) for job management.

-spliner - The core code to perform C-Spline analysis as described in [Babcock and Zhuang](http://dx.doi.org/10.1038/s41598-017-00622-w).
+spliner - The code to perform C-Spline analysis as described in [Babcock and Zhuang](http://dx.doi.org/10.1038/s41598-017-00622-w).

 test - Unit tests for the project.